 Look outside because you may be overlooking the most damaging problem of all: tree roots.

-A sewer line repair will typically be easier (and cost less) than a ruptured pipe, so if you believe there’s an issue with your sewer line, especially if you believe tree roots are getting into the pipe, call A-PLUS Service Experts immediately.
+A sewer line repair will typically be easier (and cost less) than a burst pipe, so if you believe there’s an issue with your sewer line, especially if you believe tree roots are getting into the pipe, call A-PLUS Service Experts immediately.

-So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call A-PLUS Service Experts in Waldorf and we are happy to come to your home and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are in working order.
+So if you think your tree roots have entered your sewer line or you have any plumbing needs at all, call A-PLUS Service Experts in Waldorf and we are happy to come to your home and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are in working order.